How Can Intelligent PDUs Improve Your Data Center?

 One thing to keep in mind before buying a smart PDU is that not all models offer the same level of visibility and control.
 In addition to environmental control and remote monitoring, here are some key features you should look for in a smart PDU:

 - Branch circuit protection: If too much electric current passes into a conductor, it could overheat or damage the equipment.
 A Smart PDU with branch circuit protection will protect your equipment from overcurrents, thus providing peace of mind and enabling healthier equipment life cycles.

 - Input current monitoring: Be sure to look for local LED input current monitoring.
 This will help prevent phase-related accidents while IT is installing rack or cabinet equipment.

 - Strong security: One of the risks of using a smart PDU is that if hackers break into your network, they could potentially see power distribution information for all of your servers.
 It’s therefore critical to invest in a smart PDU that comes with strong security settings and access controls (to prevent unauthorized users from gaining access).

-Server Technology’s smart PDUs come with all of above-listed features.
-They’re also capable of integrating with Server Technology’s Sentry Power Manager (SPM) solution for easy configuration, reporting and capacity planning, as well as its expansion unit for extra outlets.
+Server Technology’s smart PDUs come with all of the above-listed features.
+They’re also capable of integrating with Server Technology’s our partner Sunbird's Power IQ software solution for easy configuration, reporting and capacity planning, as well as its expansion unit for extra outlets.
 These PDUs are designed primarily for monitoring and power distribution purposes, and cannot provide switching on an individual outlet basis.
 However, if you are looking for this feature, you will find it in the Smart POPs PDU, or the Switched POPs PDU.